kagg-design/notification-system/readme.txt

 = 2.0.0 =
 * Dropped support for PHP 5.6.
 The minimum required PHP version is now 7.0.
-* The minimal WordPress version required is 5.0 now.
+* The minimum WordPress version required is now 5.0.
 * Tested with WordPress 6.5.

 = 1.3 =